medhatsamir/RestAssured/README.md

 test API for Json and xml data

-RestAssured used in api testing so in this project we have 2 file rest_assured file this for test xml data . in this project we will use a dummy api url . before ant test case we sould use the anotation @Test to make sure the compiler will compile this function as a test case . in this project the first test case to sure that the status code equal 200 . in api respose we have different types of status codes , 200 mean that the respones code is correct . in the second test case we will test the containt of this xml data we use gherkin language (given then and) and we use assertThat and equalTo
+RestAssured used in api testing so in this project we have 2 files . rest_assured file this for test xml data . in this project we will use a dummy api url . before any test case we sould use the anotation @Test to make sure the compiler will compile this function as a test case . in this project the first test case to sure that the status code equal 200 . in api respose we have different types of status codes , 200 mean that the respones code is correct . in the second test case we will test the containt of this xml data we use gherkin language (given then and) and we use assertThat and equalTo